Five Tribes Rapé Set

 As we believe that sustainability is our responsibility we choose re-usable and simple packaging for the shamanic tools.
 We try to recycle as much as possible.
 We have deals with local shops to collect their boxes and filling material and use that to pack our parcels.

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ is a tradition that various indigenous tribes of South America use, predominantly from the tribes people of Brazil and Peru.
 Rapé is a snuff which is blown into each nostril through a pipe known as a ‘Tepi’, which is either made from a hollow bone or bamboo.
-Each tribe has their own formula of plants, trees or seeds which are most commonly combined with a pure form of tobacco from the Amazon.
-Furthermore an ash called tsunu, or others like Muricci, Yarumo, or Inga, which are prepared in a ritualistic way by specific members of the tribe.
+Each tribe has their own formula of plants, trees or seeds which are most commonly combined with a pure form of sacred plants from the Amazon.
+Furthermore an ash called tsunu, or others like Murici, Yarumo, or Inga, which are prepared in a ritualistic way by specific members of the tribe.

 Spirit of Nature

 In some tribes, it is the women who gather the ingredients and make the Rapé, and others are made by the healer of the tribe.
 Typically they are made in small batches with specific intentions for the ceremony or person being treated.
 These are very powerful, profoundly healing and cleansing on many levels.
 The use of Rapé aims to connect one to the spirits of nature while invoking that power to bring about physical and spiritual healing.

 Traditionally, it is administered through either the Tepi or Kuripe.
 The Kuripe is a for self-administration and the Tepi is used when blowing the snuff for another person.
 The V-shaped applicator or Kuripe, connects the nostril to the mouth.
 The Tepi is a long blow pipe that connects the nostril of the receiver with the mouth of the blower, who then blows the rapé into the nose of the receiver.